fubin1999/glytrait/README.md

 - Perform Total Abundance Normalization.

-In the glycan-filtering step, the proportion threshold could be specified by the "-r" or the "--filter_glycan_ratio" option.
+In the glycan-filtering step, the proportion threshold could be specified by the "-r" or the "--filter-glycan-ratio" option.
 The default value is 0.5, which means if a glycan has missing values in more than 50% of samples, it will be removed.
 You can change this value to 0.3 by:

 ```shell
 glytrait data.csv -r 0.3
 ```

-The imputation method could be specified by the "-i" or the "--impute_method" option.
+The imputation method could be specified by the "-i" or the "--impute-method" option.
 The default method is "min", which means missing values will be imputed by the minimum value of a glycan.
 Other supported methods are "mean", "median", "zero", "lod".
 You can change imputation method to "mean" by: